Meet Poet Lee Woodman

 My New England parents wanted to see the world, which gave me a childhood in India and France.
 Our family was passionate about art, dance, and learning just about anything: Dad worked in education for the State Department and the Ford Foundation, and Mom started her own ballet school.
 My literary career got its start with family newspapers and plays produced in the driveway with my sisters.

 An undergraduate degree in Art and French and a graduate degree in Art Education led to teaching and performance in dance and drama groups.
-Next came a richly varied career in radio, television and film production.
-I was an early adopter of interactive media and the Internet.
+Next came a career in radio, television and film production.
+I was an early adopter of the Internet and interactive media.

 * “The serenity, clarity, precision and beauty of Lee’s poetry is even more apparent when she reads her work aloud.
 I’ve often left her live events floating on air.”